 The 401k investment vehicle is woefully inadequate for retirement.
-With the government capping our pre-tax contributions at $17,500 a year for 2014 and $18,000 for 2015, maxing out our 401K is the very minimum we can do.
+With the government capping our pre-tax contributions at $19,000 for 2010, maxing out our 401K is the very minimum we can do.

 NOBODY KNOWS THE FUTURE, BUT EVERYBODY CAN REBALANCE

 What you need to do is put your 401k's performance in context.
 Always compare your year to date performance with the current 10-year bond yield.
 This is your risk free rate of return.

 Historically, stocks have outperformed the risk free rate by around 4%.
-With the risk free rate currently at about 2.5%, you get an expected return of about 6.5%.
-With the S&P 500 up 30% in 2013, and over 2,000 in 2014, stocks have been crushing the historical average.
-Instead of rejoicing, you should think more carefully about mean reversion.
-The more we outperform historical averages, the higher the chance we run the risk of underperformer and vice versa.
+With the risk free rate currently at about 2.4%, you get an expected return of about 6.5%.
+With the S&P 500 doing well since 2009, investors have been rewarded.
+However, instead of rejoicing, we should think more carefully about mean reversion.
+The more we outperform historical averages, the higher the chance we run the risk of underperforming and vice versa.

 401K REBALANCING THOUGHT PROCESS